-The Hieros Gamos was the religion originating in the first cities built in the cradle of civilization in Mesopotamia.
+The Hieros Gamos is sourced in the first cities built in the cradle of civilization in Mesopotamia.
 The Sacred Marriage Rites reached their height with the Dumuzi and Inanna cult around 3,000 B.C. when the Sumerians controlled the region.

 The face of this icon was the self-made Love Goddess, Inanna, who declared herself Queen of Heaven and Earth.
 The stories of her life and highly erotic bisexual nature were preserved as hymns on cuneiform tablets unearthed at the close of the 19th century and preserved largely due to the efforts of Gertrude Bell, known as Queen of the Desert, subject of a 2015 Werner Herzog film of that title.
 It took nearly half a century for the Sumerian picture language to be translated.